MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

   - **Service**: Exposes pods at a stable address, can be ClusterIP, NodePort, or LoadBalancer.
-  - **Ingress**: Lets you define routing rules for HTTP/HTTPS traffic to one or more Services.
+  - **Ingress**: Defines routing rules for HTTP/HTTPS traffic to one or more Services.
 </details>

 ---